-About a month after he was confirmed this year as U.S. Secretary of the Interior, Ryan Zinke said in a release that “it’s time to start thinking about accessibility and infrastructure” and that “we will remain focused on increasing access” for physically disabled persons and other people with disabilities in national parks.
-Once this is in place, then who’s to say this won’t be the perfect little spot for a wonderful day out with someone you met on www.specialbridge.com or another site like it.
+About a month after he was confirmed by the US Senate in 2017, now-former U.S. Secretary of the Interior, Ryan Zinke said in a release that “it’s time to start thinking about accessibility and infrastructure” and that “we will remain focused on increasing access” for physically disabled persons and other people with disabilities in national parks.

 Court settlement, law expanded NPS access for physically disabled

 Three years ago, a dispute reached the courts and prompted the National Park Service (NPS) and Disability Rights Advocates, a nonprofit disability rights legal center, to reach a settlement that expands access to the Golden Gate National Recreational Area, including providing wheelchair access to trails, access to popular beaches, beach wheelchairs and mats.